 Diagnosing heart problems before birth helps ensure your baby gets the most effective treatment early.
-When there’s concern of a congenital heart defect (a condition diagnosed at or before birth) or heart rhythm abnormality, the fetal cardiology program at Fetal Care Center Dallas supports the baby’s heart health and provides the parents peace of mind as they prepare for the baby’s arrival.
+When there’s concern of a congenital heart defect (a condition diagnosed at or before birth) or heart rhythm abnormality, the fetal and pediatric cardiology program at Fetal Care Center Dallas supports the baby’s heart health and provides the parents peace of mind as they prepare for the baby’s arrival.

 - Expert evaluation and diagnosis of fetal heart abnormalities using advanced and specialized ultrasound imaging of the heart

 - A detailed explanation of your baby’s diagnosis and treatment options

 - Personalized delivery planning with access to our comprehensive services and resources available through Medical City Healthcare